rameshbabuvfx/smart_review_tool/README.md

 # SmartReviewTool

 SmartReviewTool is a Markup/Annotaion tool for nuke.
 This tool helps the artist/reviewers to do markups on image.
+Easy to draw lines and add test on images and to save image.

 ![smart_review_tool](https://user-images.githubusercontent.com/73053972/138094526-6b44b660-5065-4c57-80d7-c1d34964606b.png)

+## How to use

+* The Smart Review tool has been added to the pane menu.
+* To start the tool, click the SmartReview menu option.
+* Import image pick the color for pen and draw on image
+* Click on `Eraser` icon to enable eraser to remove the drawn lines on image.
+* Click on `Add Text` button to add text on image.
+* Add color to the text and set the color aswell.
+* To delete the text, press the 'Del' key.
+* `Double Click` on the text layer to add text on image.
+* To `Save` image click save button.

 ## Installation